amitcohena/nestjs-book-review-api/README.md

 This project includes basic **unit tests** using Jest.

 ### What is covered
+- `src/books/books.service.spec.ts` — unit tests for `BooksService`:
+  - create a book
+  - find a book by `bookId` or 404
+  - partial update
+  - remove a book + delete all reviews for a book
+  - findAll filters (e.g. year range) and sorting

 - `src/books/reviews.service.spec.ts` - unit tests for `ReviewsService`:
   - add review
   - filter by `bookId`